Geese Pest Control Milton Keynes, Bletchley & Newport Pagnell

 - Geese eat large quantities of vegetation, stripping lakes and ponds of grass and plant species by overgrazing.

-- The number of droppings they leave can look unsightly as well as being a slip hazard and a hygiene problem.
+- The number of droppings they leave can look unsightly and be a slip hazard and a hygiene problem.

 Geese Control Methods

-- Shooting (where legal) - Shooting adult birds can be successful for significant reduction of populations.
+- Shooting (where legal) - Shooting adult birds can be successful for a significant reduction of populations.

 - Scaring – Visual and acoustic scarers can affect rural areas.